 Many Chinese medicines to soften the phlegm nodules like Hai Zao, Kun Bu, Zhe Bei Mu, Ban Xia, Chen Pi

 4. Hormonal Acne: Acne that is linked to menstrual cycle.
 It usually flared up before menstrual cycle, also can have before menopause.
 This acne is often a combination of whiteheads and blackhead with some inflammation involved.
-Some acupuncture points may be used are SP-10, BL-17, SP-6, SP-4.
+Some points to treat acne with acupuncture are SP-10, BL-17, SP-6, SP-4.

 In TCM, hormonal acne can be related to stagnation, which is a lack of circulation in the body.
 Stress may also be a factor in the development of hormonal as well as inflammatory acne is a common cause of qi (life energy) and blood stagnation.
 Herbs such as Chai Hu and Yi Mu Cao can help move the qi and blood & stop acne.

-In conclusion, the key to successfully acne treatment is interrupting the cycle that causes acne.
+In conclusion, the key to treat acne with acupuncture is by interrupting the cycle that causes acne.
 Acupuncture and Chinese medicines work to correct imbalances in the body.
-By removing the imbalances causing the acne, it disrupts acne cycle and allows the body to heal itself.
+By removing the imbalances causing the acne, it disrupts acne cycle and allows the body to heal itself with acupuncture services Parksville, BC.